-For food manufacturers, this gives you the opportunity to introduce technologies that communicate with each other, and as such reduce the capacity for human error right from field to fork – allowing you to remain compliant and traceable.
+For food manufacturers, this gives you the opportunity to introduce technologies that communicate with each other, and as such reduce the capacity for human error right from the field to fork – allowing you to remain compliant and traceable.

-A classic example of this in action, is the use of Radio Frequency Identification tags (RFID) as inventory tags to streamline logistics operations and to reduce waste by providing vital shelf-life information on perishable items.
+A classic example of this in action is the use of Radio Frequency Identification tags (RFID) as inventory tags to streamline logistics operations and to reduce waste by providing vital shelf-life information on perishable items.

 Automation can enable you to:

-- Ensure food products not only meet, but exceed, the quality expected by the customer
+- Ensure food products not only meet but exceed the quality expected by the customer

 - Boost efficiency and produce consumables according to specifications